-Changes we may make to the Drug List that affect you during the current plan year

-- Adding drugs to the Drug List and removing or making changes to a like drug on the Drug List. - o When adding another version of a drug to the Drug List, we may remove a like drug from the Drug List, move it to a different cost-sharing tier, add new restrictions, or both.
-The version of the drug that we add will be on the same or a lower cost-sharing tier and with the same or fewer restrictions.
+Changes we may make to the Drug List that affect you during the current plan year sharing tier, add new restrictions, or both.
+The new version of the drug will be on the same or a lower cost-sharing tier and with the same or fewer restrictions.